ivan-chai/pretpp/experiments/retailhero/README.md

 # Description
 The dataset includes purchases and client/products meta-data.
 The goal is to predict reaction to advertising.

+NOTE: the treatment flag is attached to an embedding before training a boosting model.

 # Data preparation

 Get data: